mihaifm/HIBPOfflineCheck/readme.md

 ### Bloom filter

 A [Bloom filter](https://en.wikipedia.org/wiki/Bloom_filter) allows you to save disk space by not having to store the HIBP passwords file on your drive.
-Instead, a generated file (currently under 1GB in size) would be loaded, providing an accuracy of 99.9% for password checking.
+Instead, a generated file (currently around 3.5GB in size) would be loaded, providing an accuracy of 99.9% for password checking.
 Only about 1/1000 Secure passwords would be false positives, showing up as Pwned.
 Pwned passwords will *never* show up as Secure.

 You can generate the Bloom filter by selecting `Tools` -> `HIBP Offline Check` -> `Bloom filter` and then `Generate Bloom Filter...`.
 It may take anywhere between 15-45 minutes to generate the filter, depending on your hardware.
 For convenience the filter has also been uploaded to this separate [HIBPBloomFilter](https://github.com/mihaifm/HIBPBloomFilter) repository, so you can download it instead of generating it.

+Note that with this option, the bloom filter needs to be loaded into RAM, which will significantly increase KeePass' memory footprint.

 ## Building the plugin